-Name two simple (or silly!) characteristics which a foreigner might associate with the country you live in, for example, Switzerland = watches and banking, Russia = vodka and fur hats.
+QUESTION: Name two simple (or silly!) characteristics which a foreigner might associate with the country you live in, for example, Switzerland = watches and banking, Russia = vodka and fur hats.
 Are these things an important part of your identity?
-You could call this a Word Association game.

-Is a nation a culture?
+QUESTION: Is a nation a culture?